wh-iterabb-it/kate-discord/README.md

 # kate

-a total refactor of katelibby, a bot
+a total refactor of [katelibby](https://github.com/wh-iterabb-it/katelibby) bot for [discord](https://discord.com/) as a primary interface.